A. Jay Cristol: Civilian career

-Cristol is currently an adjunct professor at the University of Miami School of Law where he teaches advanced bankruptcy courses He serves on the Bankruptcy Committee of the Eleventh Circuit and on the Judicial Conference Advisory Committee on Bankruptcy Rules.
-He has taught U.S. bankruptcy law to foreign judges from the Czech Republic, Slovenia, and Thailand.
-He also taught judges from Russia, India, Malaysia, Hong Kong, and South Africa, under various programs for the State Department, USAID, the American Bankruptcy Institute and the National Conference of Bankruptcy Judges.
-He has published numerous articles on law, aviation, history and other subjects.
+Cristol was an adjunct professor at the University of Miami School of Law where he taught advanced bankruptcy courses.

-O. J. Simpson and other notable rulings
+O.J.
+Simpson and other notable rulings

-Judge Cristol has presided over many high-profile bankruptcy cases and related proceedings.
+Judge Cristol presided over many high-profile bankruptcy cases and related proceedings.
 These include the Chapter 11 reorganization of General Development Corporation (one of the largest reorganizations in U.S. history), Prime Motor Inns, Flannigans, Banco Latino International, Arrow Air, and Pan American Airways.

 In 2007, Judge Cristol awarded the rights of O. J. Simpson's book If I Did It to the family of Ronald Goldman to satisfy a $38 million wrongful death judgment against Simpson.

-Personal
+Personal life and death

-Cristol remains an avid aviator.
-He is a founding member of the National Museum of Naval Aviation at the Naval Air Station in Pensacola, Florida and a founding member of the Wings Over Miami Military and Classic Aircraft Museum in Miami, Florida.
-Cristol is an Angel Flight volunteer pilot, flying people in need of transportation to and from regional medical centers for treatment.
+Cristol was an avid aviator.
+He was a founding member of the National Museum of Naval Aviation at the Naval Air Station in Pensacola, Florida and a founding member of the Wings Over Miami Military and Classic Aircraft Museum in Miami, Florida.
+Cristol was an Angel Flight volunteer pilot, flying people in need of transportation to and from regional medical centers for treatment.
 The 2007 May/June issue of Airliners magazine published a story about Judge Cristol; and Dow Jones featured Judge Cristol on January 2, 2008 in a three-page article.

-Cristol was a Boy Scout, reportedly the first ever Eagle Scout in Dade County.
-He spends most of his free time volunteering with his wife at the Miami Jewish Home and Hospital.
-He was recently named as the head goodwill ambassador for the Miami Jewish Home and Hospital.
+Cristol died on October 21, 2024, at the age of 95.

 Awards and honors

-A. Jay Cristol is an Eagle Scout of the Boy Scouts of America, earned on March 6, 1944.
+A. Jay Cristol was an Eagle Scout of the Boy Scouts of America, earned on March 6, 1944.
 He was honored as a National Eagle Scout Association Outstanding Eagle Scout in South Florida Council in 2021.

 During his navy service, Cristol received the Meritorious Service Medal, the Navy Commendation Medal, Navy Achievement Medal, China Service Medal, National Defense Medal, Navy and Marine Corps Overseas Service Medal, Naval Reserve Medal, and Vietnam Service Medal.